zhangou888/academic_oz/content/publication/_index.md

   image: ""
 ---

+* **Zhang, O.**, Zhou, X., Bilir, K.(2020, April).
+Comparing norming methods performance under violation of the assumptions Paper accepted and will be presented at the annual meeting of the National Council on Measurement in Education, San Francisco, CA.

+* Du, J., Zhao, D., **Zhang, O.** (2018).
+“Impacts of Human Communication Networks on Collective Optimism Bias: A Human Subject Experiment”.
+Construction Management and Economics, 2018 (10), 1-17.
+(ISSN: 0144-6193, Impact Factor: 1.21)

 * Wang, X., **Zhang, O.,** (2017, April).
 How much can we gain from collateral information for subscore reporting?
 Paper accepted and presented at the annual meeting of the National Council on Measurement in Education, San Antonio, TX.

 * Chen, H., **Zhang, O.,** (2015, April).
-Factor invariance between genders on the Wechsler Intelligence Scale for Children??Fifth Edition.
+Factor invariance between genders on the Wechsler Intelligence Scale for Children Fifth Edition.
 Personality and Individual Differences 86 (2015), 1??-5.
 DOI: 10.1016/j.paid.2015.05.020.

 * **Zhang, O.,** Miller, J., (2015, April).
 Cross-Cultural Measurement Equivalence of the WISC5.
 Paper accepted and presented at the annual convention of the American Psychological Association, Toronto, Ontario.